 Job 36:27, 28.

 Trees transpire moisture, and bacteria on the the leaves and in their stomatal cavities are dispersed into the air and act as cloud condensation nuclei, forming water droplets.
-The condensed water droplets may then freeze and/or coalesce, become heavier, and fall as additional rain.
-“Leaves are the ideal organs to carry out these functiond effectively, as leaves present an extensive surface area to the environment.
+The condensed water droplets may then freeze and/or coalesce, become heavier, and fall as additional rain or other precipitation.
+“Leaves are the ideal organs to carry out these functions effectively, as leaves present an extensive surface area to the environment.
 For example, o.5 ha of Oak forest with a basal stem area of 5.5 sq m produced an aggregate leaf surface area of more than 2.03 ha (Rothacher et al 19540” (Senanayake).
 So, the more vegetation there is, the more leaf surface area there is, with more evapotranspiration, and more bacterial nuclei, with the potential for more rain, and more dense low-level clouds, reflecting more solar radiation, with a greater cooling effect…more vegetation equals more cooling.

 Rain forest exists because of high rain fall, and rain that is relatively evenly distributed through the year (a long dry season usually results in a monsoon forest).
 Some of the rain comes from clouds from evaporation off the sea and blown over land of course, but the rain forest also recycles moisture (evapotranspiration) and the rain is partly or even largely caused by the rain forest.
 In the Amazon rain forest, it is estimated that half of the rain fall comes from the clouds formed by the trees themselves (Richards 1998, pge.203; bbc.co.uk/planetearth.jungles 2006).
 Sir David Attenborough states that in the Congo rain forest, “Up to 95% of the rain that falls here is generated by the forest itself”.
 See “David Attenborough’s Africa: Congo” (BBC).
 See also Mollison (1988), http://www.livescience.com/2333-earth-clouds-alive-bacteria.html , http://www.eurekalert.org/pub_releases2008-2/lsf022808.php.